Explore grants and partnerships available to coaches, participants, and sport organizations.

 - Judo Canada, Online Adapted Judo Coaching Course

 All questions regarding the NSO Grant program can be directed to Andrea Johnson, Project Coordinator, Diversity & Inclusion at email@example.com.

-The CAC and Game Plan Coaching Education program introduces athletes to the possibility of a career in coaching.
-As part of this initiative, Game Plan and CAC support up to seven athletes to complete the Competition-Development or Advanced Coaching Diploma program.
+The CAC and Game Plan Coaching Education Grants program introduces athletes to the possibility of a career in coaching.
+As part of this initiative, Game Plan and CAC support athletes on their pathway to complete the Competition-Development or Advanced Coaching Diploma program.

 - Expose athletes to National Coaching Certification Program (NCCP) coach education.

 - Expose athletes to a career in coaching.

 - Recruit coaches from within the sport system.

 - Develop a relationship between, Game Plan, CAC, NSOs, COC & CPC, to keep athletes and alumni in the sport system.

 Game Plan, in partnership with the CAC, reimburses NCCP coaching education fees for athletes to complete NCCP Competition-Development training in their sport.
 This reimbursement is available for athletes who are still competing or within 2 years of retirement as per Game Plan eligibility, with the CAC’s funding contribution for women participants, as per CAC’s directed funding via it’s Women in Coaching Program.